-If you book a tour via my Canadian Battlefield Tours website, you will at all times be a private guest during one or more days of unique battlefield exploration.
+If you book a tour via my Canadian Battlefield Tours website, you will always be a private guest during one or more days of unique battlefield exploration.

 Simply set in motion your unique experience on Europe’s biggest battlefields via this website by clicking ‘contact me’ or sending a message to the email address on our contact page

-Are your tours priced on a per tour basis or per person basis?
+Are your tours costed on a per tour basis or per person basis?

 Do you book larger group tours or coach tours?

-We do not offer larger coach tours.
-Our niche market is 1 to 3 guests, up to a maximum of 8.
+No, we do not offer larger coach tours.
+Our niche market is 1 to 4 guests, up to a maximum of 8.

-If I have a relative or other connection to WWI or WWII, do provide research to personalize the tour?
+If I have a relative or other connection to WWI or WWII, will you provide research to personalize the tour?

 What languages do you offer tours in?